-Saint Oliver Plunkett was martyred in England on July 1, 1681.
+Saint Oliver Plunkett was born on this day (Nov 1) 1625.
 Was his ghost captured on video hundreds of years later in Ireland?

 Saint Oliver Plunkett, the Archbishop of Armagh and Catholic Primate of All Ireland, was the last Catholic to be martyred in England.

-Born in 1629, Plunkett's ministry was set in troubled times.
+Born in 1625, at Loughcrew, near Oldcastle, County Meath, Plunkett's ministry was set in troubled times.
 The Catholic cause suffered greatly after the Cromwellian conquest of Ireland, which eventually resulted in a ban on the public practice of Catholicism.
 Many Catholic clergymen were executed, and Plunkett spent much of his life in hiding, working to advance faith in the Church from behind the scenes.

 Plunkett built schools both for the young and for clergy, whom he found "ignorant in moral theology," and took on the problem of alcoholism in the clergy writing, "Let us remove this defect from an Irish priest, and he will be a saint."